Schuyler Public Records Directory

 Elections & Voter Records

-Election administration for Schuyler voters is handled by the Colfax County Clerk/Election Commissioner, located at the Colfax County Courthouse, 411 East 11th Street, Schuyler, NE 68661 (phone: 402-352-8515).
-This office manages voter registration, maintains voter rolls, conducts all elections within the county, prepares ballots, certifies results, and provides election information to the public.
-The office is open weekdays during regular business hours and extended hours before elections.
+Election administration for Schuyler voters falls under the Colfax County Clerk/Election Commissioner, whose office is located at the Colfax County Courthouse, 411 East 11th Street, Schuyler, NE 68661.
+The office can be reached at 402-352-8515.
+This office handles voter registration, maintains voter rolls, conducts all county elections, prepares ballots, certifies results, and provides election information to the public.
+Regular business hours are weekdays, with extended hours before elections.

 Frequently Asked Questions